-Prior to joining the University of Chicago, Ben-Shahar was the Kirkland & Ellis Professor of Law and Economics at the University of Michigan (1998-2008).
-He also taught at Tel-Aviv University (1995-1998).
+Prior to joining the University of Chicago, Ben-Shahar was the Kirkland & Ellis Professor of Law and Economics at the University of Michigan (1998-2008), and an assistant professor of economics and law at Tel-Aviv University (1995-1998).

-Ben-Shahar is currently serving as a Reporter for the American Law Institute's Restatement of the Law (Third), Consumer Contracts (with Oren Bar-Gill).
+Ben-Shahar is currently serving as a Reporter for the American Law Institute's Restatement of the Law, Consumer Contracts (with Oren Bar-Gill and Florencia Marrota-Wurgler).

-Ben-Shahar is married to Sarah Clarke and is the father of three (Ziv "Cat", Maya, and Tom).
+Ben-Shahar is married to Sarah Clarke and is the father of four (Ziv, Maya, Tom, and baby Talia).
 He is an aspiring cook and a coffee roaster.
 He lives in Hyde Park, Chicago.